XII

 Dallas, Florence from Houston, Gerald from Tulsa.
 Some might sleep at

 Ora and Russell's, others with Albert and Hortense.
-Gerald and Harry
+On Christmas Eve some of the men

-Albert Junior would scale a huge holly tree and saw the top out so that
+Albert Junior would scale a huge holly tree and saw the top out,

 Rough banquet tables borrowed from the church yard were set up from the